Where Are You Tonight? (Journey Through Dark Heat): Composition and lyrical interpretation

 "Where Are You Tonight?
 (Journey Through Dark Heat)" is a rock track, with a "cinematic" opening.

 In a March 1978 interview, a few weeks before recording the final version of "Where Are You Tonight?
 (Journey Through Dark Heat)" that was released on the album, Dylan told interviewer Barbara Kerr: "Each man struggles within himself.
 That is where the fight is ...
 If you can deal with the enemy within then no enemy without can stand a chance".
 Patrick Webster notes Dylan's statement alongside the song referring to a fight with a twin – an "enemy within".

-Heylin quotes from Dylan's interview with Kerr to support his viewpoint that the song is about "man at war with that most deadly enemy - the one within."
-Heylin notes that Dylan expressed similar comments to the ones he made to Kerr in an interview with Robert Shelton from around the same time, with Dylan telling Shelton that "it's all in those last two verse of that last song."
-Lyrical allusions are also identified by Heylin in "Where Are You Tonight?
-(Journey Through Dark Heat)" to "The Juice of the Forbidden Fruit", a traditional anti-drinking song that Alan Lomax had made a 1937 field recording of, and to Robert Johnson's "Travelling Riverside Blues" (1937).
+Heylin quoted from Dylan's interview with Kerr to support his view that the song is about "man at war with that most deadly enemy – the one within."
+Heylin noted that Dylan expressed similar comments to the ones he made to Kerr in an interview with Robert Shelton from around the same time, when Dylan told Shelton that "it's all in those last two verse of that last song."

+Other lyrical allusions identified by Heylin were to "The Juice of the Forbidden Fruit", a traditional anti-drinking song that Alan Lomax had made a 1937 field recording of, and to Robert Johnson's "Travelling Riverside Blues" (1937).
 Dylan's lyrics include "I bit into the root of forbidden fruit / With the juice running down my leg" and Johnson's song has: "You can squeeze my lemon 'til the juice run down my leg".